Style Archetypes Explained: How to Find Yours (and Dress for It)

 Statement accessories: Use bold jewelry, scarves, and bags to express personality and creativity

 Your style archetype serves as a compass for confident dressing, but remember that most people blend elements from multiple archetypes rather than fitting perfectly into one category.
 The goal isn't rigid adherence to rules but rather understanding your natural inclinations so you can make wardrobe choices that feel authentic and support your lifestyle.
-By identifying your primary style personality and incorporating complementary elements from other archetypes, you create a signature look that evolves with you while maintaining consistent appeal and personal relevance.
-Whether you're building a new wardrobe or refining your existing one, your style archetype provides the foundation for choices that reflect who you are and support who you're becoming.

 Read Next